-Returns An iterator over a collection of reads.
+An iterator over a collection of reads.

-Return type IteratorRow
+IteratorRow

-Raises ValueError - if the genomic coordinates are out of range or invalid or the file does not permit random access to genomic coordinates.
+ValueError - if the genomic coordinates are out of range or invalid or the file does not permit random access to genomic coordinates.

-find_introns (self, read_iterator)
+find_introns(self, read_iterator)

 Return a dictionary {(start, stop): count} Listing the intronic sites in the reads (identified by 'N' in the cigar strings), and their support (= number of reads).